-- 4. Do you have a focal point (Individual/ Committee) responsible for addressing human rights impacts or issues caused or contributed to by the business?
-(Yes/No) - Yes. - Describe the internal mechanisms in place to redress grievances related to human rights issues.
+- caused or contributed to by the business?
+(Yes/No) Yes. - 5.
+Describe the internal mechanisms in place to redress grievances related to human rights issues.

 Every staff member of the Bank has the right to be treated with dignity and respect.
 For any grievances on human rights issues, the employees have access to raise their concerns through the HR department, apart from the mechanisms mentioned in P3 E6, as above.